TanuAgrawal123/100DaysOfCode/README.md

  - Started learning about predefined functions in python.
  - Learned about any() and all() function,sorted function(iterable,key,reverse),using lambda
-   function in sorted function,list comphrension(help to reduce  code and make it user readable form),filtering in list comprehension,chainnig comparison operators(using many operators in a single expression),chain mapping,using collection library for chainmap function,reversed method,new_child method(adding new dic ).
+   function in sorted function ,list comphrension(help to reduce  code and make it user readable form),filtering in list comprehension,chainnig comparison operators(using many operators in a single expression), chain mapping,using collection library for chainmap function,reversed method, new_child method(adding new dic ).

 **Link to work**: [here](https://github.com/TanuAgrawal123/100DaysOfCode/tree/master/PythonPractice)